5 Ways to Make the Most of World Oceans Day

 3. Support Conservation Efforts

 It can be frustrating to hear amusement parks and aquariums claim that they are working for the cause of ocean conservation which is not true in many instances.
-You can become an Ocean Guardian by supporting ocean communities like Reefwatch Marine Conservation.
+You can become an Ocean Guardian by supporting ocean marine conservation organizations like Sea Shepherd Conservation Society, Reefwatch Marine Conservation and Coral Reef Alliance.
 Consider supporting these organisations financially or by volunteering for hands-on work or advocacy.
 Visit their website and see how you can look for other ways to help save the oceans.
-There are many excellent organizations out there to support who focus on ocean conservation.
+There are many excellent organizations out there to support those who focus on ocean conservation.
 This World Oceans Day, let’s raise awareness about the beauty, biodiversity, and the essential ecosystems that the oceans support.

 4. Avoid Products that harm Marine Life